-If you are experiencing problems while trying to remove zwhip from your computer, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove ads by zwhip from your computer, please ask for assistance in our malware support forum.

 Post a comment:

-If you have additional information on zwhip or it's removal please share your knowledge in the comments section below.
+If you have additional information on ads by zwhip or it's removal please share your knowledge in the comments section below.